-As recent studies from both animal models and human post-mortem brain samples have identified increased PADs and citrullination at early PD stages [4,5], an investigation is now warranted into the brain-region specific citrullinomes in early stages of PD.
-The current study therefore used the previously published toxin-induced pre-motor PD rat model [4] to assess changes in PAD isozymes and citrullinated protein targets by proteomic analysis in the following brain regions: striatum, olfactory bulb, midbrain, hippocampus, cortex, and cerebellum.
+As recent studies from both animal models and human post-mortem brain samples have identified increased citrullination and differences in PADs at early PD stages [4,5], an investigation is now warranted into the brain-region-specific citrullinomes in early stages of PD.
+The current study, therefore, used the previously published 6-hydroxydopamine (6-OHDA)-induced pre-motor PD rat model [4] to assess changes in citrullinated protein targets by proteomic analysis in the following brain regions: striatum, olfactory bulb, midbrain, hippocampus, cortex and cerebellum.